Autumn 2021 (Qld/Part 1)

 The primary reason we’d returned to the area was the Cooloola Snake-skink (Ophioscincus cooloolensis), a small, fossorial species that’s supposedly not uncommon.
 For reasons unknown it again evaded us the next morning and we found almost no skinks of any sort bar a couple of Cone-eared Calyptotis (Calyptotis lepidorostrum).
 This was odd and frustrating as we’d managed to find quite a few skinks last time despite drought conditions.
 The only reason I could put it down to was heavy rain (100mm +) in most areas the day prior to our arrival.
 This mysterious lack of skinks would continue to haunt us for the rest of the trip.

 Leaving the coastal rainforest behind us, we turned south towards Tewantin.
 Some Elf Skink (Eoticoscincus graciloides) records had caught my eye and required investigating but true to form they were not to be found.
 Fortunately, several juvenile Lampropholis were seen running around the leaf litter which turned out to be Friendly Sunskinks (Lampropholis amicula), a new species for both of us.
-I wasn’t prepared to put myself through the frustration of trying to photograph them (they were approx. 30mm total length) so we left them be.
+I wasn’t prepared to put myself through the frustration of trying to photograph them (they were approx. 30mm total length) so we let them be.

 Our final area to explore for the day was another spot Nick and I had visited before, a place we’d been with Justin on our last north QLD herp, Mt Glorious.
 An area of mountainous rainforest just west of Brisbane, it contains the third Ophioscincus species, another one we were yet to see.
 Consequently, we spent the remainder of the day investigating every rock and log we could possibly find, but to no avail.
 One benefit of all the rain was the other endemic skink, the Plain-backed Sunskink (Lampropholis couperi) was absolutely everywhere we looked.
 We also managed to find a large Carpet Python (Morelia spilota) trying to bask, several Rose’s Shadeskinks (Saproscincus rosei) and a terribly milky white Blackish Blind Snake (Anilios nigrescens), but no fossorial target.
 Cursing our luck we waited for dark in the hope that our other Brisbane target, the Clouded Gecko (Amalosia jacovae), would be out and about, but with no luck.
 Again I couldn’t find any other cause but rain and damp conditions as it was supposedly a common species.
 Retreating to a rainforest camp site, we crashed for a tired and frustrated sleep.